Wojciech Muzyk

 Wojciech Muzyk (born 7 November 1998) is a Polish former professional footballer who played as a goalkeeper.
-He is currently the goalkeeping coach of IV liga Masovia club Błonianka Błonie.
+He is currently the goalkeeping coach of Legia Warsaw's under-15 team.

 Club career

 Early career

 Born in Suwałki, Poland, Muzyk is a youth product of Czarni Olecko.
 He also represented Mazur Ełk and Olimpia Grudziądz in his early career.

 Legia Warsaw

 In June 2019, he signed his contract with Legia Warsaw.
 He mainly played for the club's third-league reserves.

 On 4 July 2020, he made his Ekstraklasa debut in a 1–2 away defeat against Lech Poznań.

 In November 2020, it was reported that he had health problems, through which he underwent back surgery.
 He returned to training in early 2021.
 In June 2022, he was on trial at Zagłębie Sosnowiec.

 Siarka Tarnobrzeg

 In September 2023, Muzyk left Legia for II liga club Siarka Tarnobrzeg.
 He was part of the Siarka team that suffered relegation to III liga.